annie2010/Terraform-1/exercises/06/README.md

 }
 ```

-What we've done here is create a `main.tf` config file that references a module stored in a
+* what we've done is create a `main.tf` config file that references a module stored in a
-local directory, twice.
-This allows us to encapsulate any complexity contained by the module's code
+local directory, twice
-while still allowing us to pass variables into the module.
+  * this allows us to encapsulate any complexity contained by the module's codewhile still allowing us to pass variables into the module

-After doing this, you can then begin the init and apply process.
+* after doing this, you can then begin the init and apply process:

 ```bash
 terraform init